MicrosoftDocs/customer-voice/fp-docs/plan-survey.md

 A few best practices enable you to create a meaningful survey and gather good responses from your customers.
 You can then analyze those responses and act on them in a way that best suits your organization.
 Some of the best practices for creating a survey are:

 - **Define an objective**: Having an objective allows you to properly plan for your survey.
 It also allows you to identify what results you expect from your customers.
-Knowing how you will use the responses helps you pick the right questions for your survey.
+Knowing how you'll use the responses helps you pick the right questions for your survey.

 - **Keep the survey short**: If you create a survey that takes a long time to complete, you might reduce your response rate.

-- **Create a logical flow of questions**: Ensure that your survey has a logical flow of questions to keep the respondents interested in the survey.
+- **Create a logical flow of questions**: Ensure that your survey has a logical flow of questions to keep respondents interested.

 - **Organize the survey**: Group related questions together.